Poisson Centralisers and Polynomial Superintegrability for Magnetic Geodesic Flows on Reductive Homogeneous Spaces: Superintegrable systems on the reductive homogeneous spaces for G = SU(3)

 \section{Superintegrable systems on the reductive homogeneous spaces for \texorpdfstring{$G = \mathrm{SU}(3)$}{G = SU(3)}}

 With the Poisson projection chain construction discussed in Section \ref{sec:superconstruction}, we will implement and verify these results in Section \ref{sec:examples} on the cotangent bundle of the reductive homogeneous space $\mathrm{SU}(3)/A$.
 We will work out explicit generators, the twisted Poisson bracket, and the rank account.
 Throughout Section \ref{sec:examples}, let $G = \mathrm{SU}(3)$.
 Recall that, from the classification of adjoint orbits of compact Lie groups \cite{MR1920389} and $M = G/A$, they are classified into regular and irregular cases based on the position of the stabiliser in the root diagram.
 Consider the complexification of $\mathfrak{su}(3)$.
-The simple roots are given by $\alpha_1=\varepsilon_1-\varepsilon_2$ and $\alpha_2=\varepsilon_2-\varepsilon_3$.
-Writing a diagonal element as $H=\mathrm{diag}(c_1,c_2,c_3)$ with $c_1+c_2+c_3=0$, we have By Proposition \ref{prop:characterizationirrarr}, $H$ is regular if all three diagonal entries are pairwise distinct.
+The simple roots are given by $\alpha_1 = \varepsilon_1 - \varepsilon_2$ and $\alpha_2 = \varepsilon_2 - \varepsilon_3$.
+Writing a diagonal element as $H = \mathrm{diag}(c_1,c_2,c_3)$ with $c_1+c_2+c_3 = 0$, we have By Proposition \ref{prop:characterizationirrarr}, $H$ is regular if all three diagonal entries are pairwise distinct.

-Section \ref{sec:examples} is divided into two parts, in Subsection \ref{subsec:regular}, we begin by choosing a fixed $W \in \mathfrak{t}$ as a regular value.
-That is, the reductive homogeneous space is the full flag manifold $\mathrm{SU}(3)/T$, and using Chevalley coordinates to describe the $T$-invariant polynomials and their closed Poisson algebra.
+Section \ref{sec:examples} is divided into two parts.
+In Subsection \ref{subsec:regular}, we begin by choosing a fixed $W \in \mathfrak{t}$ as a regular value.
+That is, the reductive homogeneous space is the full flag manifold $\mathrm{SU}(3)/T$, and we use Chevalley coordinates to describe the $T$-invariant polynomials and their Poisson algebra.
 In this way, superintegrability and its action-angle coordinates are established.
 Then, in Subsection \ref{subsec:irregular}, with an irregular $W$, we will follow the same route to demonstrate superintegrability through the Poisson projection chains.
 In this case, rather than using the Chevalley basis, we implement the Gell-Mann basis to proceed with the computation.
 Both examples illustrate how the general moment map construction produces explicit first integrals and magnetic geodesic flows on homogeneous symplectic manifolds.
-Furthermore, angle-action coordinates are provided to conclude each subsection.